-The University takes great pride in the community at Penn State and has many advantages for students, facility, and staff.
-This community is a great place to live, learn, work, and study; however, this does not mean that the campus community is immune from problems.
-With that in mind, Penn State has taken progressive measures to create and maintain a reasonably safety environment on campus.
+Penn State New Kensington takes great pride in the campus community and offers students, facility, and staff many advantages.
+This community is a great place to live, learn, work, and study; however, this does not mean that the campus community is immune from all of the other unfortunate circumstances that arise in other communities.
+With that in mind, Penn State New Kensington has taken progressive measures to create and maintain a reasonably safety environment on campus.

-Though the University is progressive with its policies, programs, and education, it is up to each of us to live with a sense of awareness and use reasonable judgment when living, working, or visiting on campus.
+Though the University is progressive with its policies, programs, and education, it is up to each one of us to live with a sense of awareness and use reasonable judgment when living, working, or visiting on campus.